 Anything you ever learn about the world is what you experience about the world.

 How can our children become part of the world?
 What can you do to help them feel that they belong to the world and they can shape it?
 Home education is the most natural answer.

 What our kids want to learn

 At the beginning our children want to learn everything!
 Sooner or later they figure out what is the closest to their hearts, what brings them joy.
-As soon as they discover this they start to create, they play with the things they like the most only to achieve more, to explore, to express themselves and by doing this they support the world because they give the world new ideas, new projects, new concepts, new solutions.
+As soon as they discover this they start to create, they play with the things they like the most only to achieve more, to follow their joy, to explore, to express themselves and by doing this they support the world because they give the world new ideas, new projects, new concepts, new solutions.

 At schools children get continuously exposed to stressful situations but because they are constantly compared with others they lose their confidence to be able to deal with such challenges.
-Their knowledge is tested and they start to believe that they are worth less if they fail a test or have worse grades.
+Their knowledge is tested and they start to believe that they are worthless if they fail a test or have worse grades.
 They are often not allowed to demonstrate their potential because they cannot explore the things they like.
-Obviously it is more beneficial to talk about the positives of home schooling rather than point out the failures of the conventional schooling system, however at times such contrasts may help you understand the wonders of home schooling better.
+Obviously it is more beneficial to talk about the positives of home schooling rather than point out the failures of the conventional schooling system, however at times such contrasts may help you understand the wonders of home education better.

 Relationships, social skills and home education

 In real life we have this freedom to decide who we want to build relationships with.
 Naturally we become more attracted to some people because what they say is interesting, how they live is inspiring or just the energy they send out seems attractive.
 We can always decide if we want to stay in a particular relationship, withdraw from it for various reasons or simply keep it neutral.
 Every single day we naturally meet people, get together with them, we talk to them, we spend our time with them.
 Others we simply pass by in the street.
 We meet people of different ages, different personalities, different races, different occupations, different social status… We live with them; they live around us because we are all part of the same world, part of a wonderful collage of similarities and differences.